A topic from the subject of Physical Chemistry in Chemistry.

 A variety of equipment and techniques are used to study colloids and surfaces, including:

-• Dynamic light scattering (DLS): DLS measures the size and size distribution of colloidal particles by analyzing the scattering of light by the particles.
+• Dynamic light scattering (DLS): DLS measures the size and size distribution of colloidal particles by analyzing the Brownian motion of the particles and the resulting fluctuations in scattered light intensity.

-• Zeta potential: Zeta potential measures the surface charge of colloidal particles by analyzing their electrophoretic mobility.
+• Zeta potential measurement: Zeta potential measures the surface charge of colloidal particles by analyzing their electrophoretic mobility in an electric field.
+This is a key indicator of colloid stability.

-• Atomic force microscopy (AFM): AFM images the surface of materials at the nanoscale by using a sharp tip to scan the surface.
+• Atomic force microscopy (AFM): AFM images the surface of materials at the nanoscale by using a sharp tip to scan the surface and measure the forces between the tip and the surface.
+Provides high-resolution topographical information.

 Types of Experiments